 Purchase commitments are made in advance and include a fixed volume offtake and a down payment to immediately secure the land.
 This way participating corporations secure a considerable volume of carbon offsets at a fixed price to cover their needs for the compensation of their unavoidable carbon emissions.
 Meanwhile it allows QUADRIZ to protect and conserve the native forest land against deforestation, to certify the carbon offsets against the highest possible quality standards, and to commence its social and environmental protection programs in relation to the land.

 For the development of its conservation projects QUADRIZ applies the VM0007 Methodology Framework for Reducing Emissions from avoided Deforestation and land Degradation (REDD+).
 Carbon offsets are issued and VCS certified and verified (Verified Carbon Standard) with additional certification under CCBS (Climate, Community & Biodiversity Standards) with Gold Level for exceptional biodiversity benefits.

 Corporations choosing to pool their carbon offset requirements with QUADRIZ benefit from securing verified carbon offsets at fixed prices that act as a hedge against future price increases, whilst actively contributing to the conservation of one of the world’s main carbon sinks.

 Apart from supporting the local REDD+ projects which not only deliver measurable co-benefits aligned with the aims of the Paris Agreement, but also comply with the majority of the 17 UN Social Development Goals (SDGs), each pool participant will furthermore benefit from an improved regional perception, increased ESG rating, boosted brand image aligned with Climate Action and Corporate Social Responsibility (CSR) as well as an increased level of employee engagement.

 The biodiversity of the Chaco is under severe threat from the deforestation.
 Each pool participant enables QUADRIZ to conserve the Chaco’s diverse biome of humid and semi-arid ecosystems of riverine forests, wetlands, and savannas, which is the home of 3,400 plant species, 500 bird species, 150 mammal-, 220 reptile- and amphibian species, incl. several endangered such as anteaters, giant armadillos, crowned eagles and jaguars.
-QUADRIZ projects also secure the protection and conservation of several indigenous communities such as the Ayoreo, Sanapaná and the Chamacocos.
+QUADRIZ projects will also aim to secure the protection and conservation of several indigenous communities such as the Ayoreo, Sanapaná and the Chamacocos.